pearamirezag/pearamirezag.github.io/_posts/2021-02-17-On_Sharing.md

 I mean, the point in this post is to release a feeling I'm holding right now...
 I could publish them on instagram, yeah sure, each by each, but why?...
 Why share at all?
 Make them public so I can grow my "audience" somehow (?), to receive likes from the same 5 people who are aware and care of what I do (?) (don't get me wrong, I appreciate a lot their support).
 Isn't t

-My mind is troubled because I' deviated from my newly acquired mindset of
+My mind is troubled because I've been deviating from my newly acquired mindset of

 _*chop wood and carry water*_